opus1993/pubrepo/content/post/2021-03-12-data-evangelist-part-4/index.md

 > "Tidy datasets are all alike; but every messy dataset is messy in its own way."
 Hadley Wickham

-The business opportunities for AI and data analytics go beyond automating the experience of setting up a combine.
-We must take a full enterprise view of internal AI opportunities related to supply streamlining, dealer operations, inventory management, demand planning, and equipment repair before failure, among many others.

-A common challenge is recognizing that we are still in the early stages of AI.
-It’s not off-the-shelf shrink wrapped prepackaged software.
-It requires a high volume of quality data, solid analytics capabilities, and strong business acumen.
-In most AI use cases, we have to create the data, do the labeling and train the models.
-Sometimes the solutions are still fairly linear and can be brittle and difficult to flex when the models evolve.
+A challenge shared with most other organizations is realizing that we all are still in the early stages of AI.
+It’s not off-the-shelf shrink wrapped prepackaged software, and most likely will never be.
+AI requires volumes of quality data, solid analytics capabilities, and strong business acumen.
+In most AI use cases we have to create the data, do the labeling, and train the models.
+It also requires new ways of assessing the talent and capabilities of the people within most every functional group.

-It’s also important to note that narrow AI still dominates solutions in the marketplace, which for the most part address very specific problems under a defined set of operating conditions.
-With new technologies and developments the data science community will be able to go after wider opportunities, but for now, it’s still quite narrowly focused.

 One size doesn’t fit all for every project or team.
-On the one hand, understanding how to get AI capabilities to the front lines is essential.
-On the other hand, there are areas that we must be strategically aligned and we need a central core.
-With a large global dealer network, customer facing operations are fairly decentralized already, so we need to be thinking about AI in that context.
+Sometimes the first solutions delivered are too brittle, and thus difficult to flex when the marketplace evolves.
+They will have to iterate.
+On the one hand, understanding how to get AI capabilities to the front lines, or even the edge, is essential.
+On the other hand, there are areas that we must be strategically aligned through a centrally driven project.
+With a large global dealer network, customer facing operations are fairly decentralized already, so leaders need to be thinking about AI in contexts that span the entire range.

+Another challenge is always establishing trust in AI deployments.
+The increased use of deep learning techniques has caused people to demand explanations of models and the ethics involved.
+People don’t want AI to be a black box.
+Instead they really want explainability, that is, to understand what is driving decision recommendations.
+That’s a good problem to have, though, because it shows that people see the value in making business decisions driven this way.

 ----

 ## Events

+These are opportunities, hosted by academic groups or open source communities, to engage and learn about analytics, data science, and AI from peers.

 ⭐️ April 6-7th [ISU Analytics Symposium](https://www.ivybusiness.iastate.edu/analytics-symposium/)